Distribution's template estimate with Wasserstein metrics: Deformations of a template measure

 \section{Deformations of a template measure}

-We now would like to use Wasserstein barycenters or iterated barycenters in the following framework : assume that we observe probability measures $\mu_1, \ldots, \mu_J$ that are deformed versions, in some sense, of an original measure $\mu$.
+We now would like to use Wasserstein barycenters or iterated barycenters in the following framework : let $(E, d, \Omega)$ denotes a metric measurable space and assume that we observe probability measures in $\Pro(E)$, $\mu_1, \ldots, \mu_J$ that are deformed versions, in some sense, of an original measure $\mu$.
 We would like to recover $\mu$ from the observations.
 Here, we propose to study the relevance of the barycenter as an estimator of the template measure, when the deformed measures are of the type $\mu_j = {T_j}_\# \mu$ for suitable push-forward maps $T_j$.

 Our aim here is to extend the results of J.F.~Dupuy, J.M.~Loubes and E.~Maza in \cite{dupuy2011non}.
 They study the problem of \emph{curve registration}, that we can describe as follows : given an unknown increasing function $F : [a, b] \mapsto [0, 1]$, and a random variable $H$ with values in the set of continuous increasing functions $h : [a, b] \mapsto [a, b]$, we observe $F \circ h_1^{-1}, \ldots, F \circ h_n^{-1}$ where $h_i$ are i.i.d. versions of $H$ (randomly warped versions of $F$).
 Let $\mu \in \Pro(\R)$ denote the probability measure that admits $F$ as its c.d.f. : then the above amounts to saying that we observe ${h_i}_\# \mu$, $1 \leq i \leq n$.
 The authors build an estimator by using quantile functions that turns out to be the Wasserstein barycenter of the observed measures.
 They show that the estimator converges to ${(\mathbb{E}H)}_\# \mu$. .1in Hereafter, we first define a class of deformations for distributions, which are modeled by a push forward action by a family of measurable maps $T_j,\: j=1,\dots,J$ undergoing the following restrictions.
 Such deformations will be called {\it admissible}.